NikZy/TDT-4174-machine-learning/README.md

 `python linear_regression_from_scratch.py`

 ## Evaluating linear regression (self made):
-The self made linear regression model is trained by running "Linear_Evaluate.py" in the source folder, the regression strarts with coeficients retreived from the "Logistic.txt" in the models folder
+The self made linear regression model is trained by running "Linear_Evaluate.py" in the source folder, the regression strarts with coeficients retreived from the "Logistic.txt" in the models folder and results are saved to "linearResults.txt" in results
 `python Linear_Evaluate.py`

 ## Train logistic regression (self made):